cwalsh/api_canon/README.md

 end
 ```

-That is optional, but reccomended, as it gives context to users of your API.
+That is optional, but recommended, as it gives context to users of your API.

 More usefully you can document all the actions you want like this: